 - Atdec laptop stand (with modifications)

-To make use of either the FZ10MIX or FZ10MIXXD cases, the first thing to do is to take the 2-1/8″ hole cutter and find the furthest point before it touches the metal edges of the case, drill, and repeat on the other side.
+To make use of the FZ10MIX, the first thing to do is to take the 2-1/8″ hole cutter and find the furthest point before it touches the metal edges of the case, drill, and repeat on the other side.
 This will take a little bit since it has to go through the laminate, wood, and then dense foam.

 The next step is to take your Atdec laptop stand and measure out 8″ on the pole and mark it.
 Time to take out your hacksaw and make a nice clean cut.
 Since a good portion of the pipe is hollow, and the pipe is aluminum, it does not take a ton of time to hack the piece off.
 You will also need to drill a hole on the bottom of your mixer case to allow the long machine screw through.
 Also don’t forget your wide flat washer on this since you want as much contact surface as possible to brace the stand.
 Finish the assembly and you should have about 1/8″ clearance to spare for the top of the cover to clear.